GlobalFood/integration_docs/accepted_orders/README.md

 **Add optional security:**

 By default we send a master key alongside each request in the "Authorization" (example: e6fIguVkyG5xtT3BYGMI4rfm9iVt24YJ) header of the request.
 This key can be used by you to verify that the sender is us.
 Otherwise any third party that knows your URL https://www.your-domain.com/integration/orderingsystem could try to push a "fake" order.

+**WARNINGS:**

+1. The endpoint called by our system MUST reply within a maximum of 15 seconds.

+2. In some rare cases, it is possible to receive two notifications for the same order.
+This means that the notifications contain the same order id and pos_system_id.
+You MUST implement a protection against this special case.

 ### Example using JSON